keen/keen-tracking.js/docs/auto-tracking.md

 Automatically record pageviews, clicks, and form submissions, with a robust data model.

-**Upgrading from the Web Auto Collector?** The interface and behaviors of this feature are a little different, but the data models produced are backward compatible.
-One notable change is that `clicks` are only recorded for `<a>` tags now.
-Previously any click any element was recorded.
-If you would like to specify listeners for other DOM elements, check out the [DOM listener docs](./listeners.md) or the [`.initAutoTracking()` method source](../lib/browser-auto-tracking.js) for insight into how to set up your own listeners.
-Any additional events recorded from the `client` instance below will use the same robust data models once auto-tracking is enabled.

 ### Installation

 Install this package from NPM *Recommended*